ivanamihalek/oggeyman/README.md

 ```
 qemu-arm -L /usr/arm-linux-gnueabi oggeyARM
 ```
 Make sure that the link path corresponds to the one where arm-linux-gnueabi resides in your setup.
+(Failing to do so results in `/lib/ld-linux.so.3: No such file or directory` error.)

+## What Oggeyman is not ###

+Oggeyman is not a full decoder - in particular it pulls out Theora (video) stream from the provided ogg(https://en.wikipedia.org/wiki/Ogg) file, and ignores the [Vorbis](https://en.wikipedia.org/wiki/Vorbis) (audio) or any other stream that might be present.